dafrius/v1_size_measurement/methods.md

 ## Subjects

-**X** healthy subjects (age **X** ± **X**, **X** males) completed three scanning sessions. **X** subjects were excluded from data analysis.
+23.00 healthy subjects (age 26.57 ± 3.86, 9.00 males) completed three
-Before scanning, we tested the acuity of the subjects with the Freiburg Visual Acuity and Contrast Test (FrACT), which revealed all subjects had normal or corrected-to-normal vision (LogMar mean = **X** ± **X** decVA = **X** ± **X**).
-All subjects reported being right-handed as measured with the Edinburgh handedness Questionnaire (**X** ± **X**; Oldfield, 1971).
+scanning sessions.
+Before scanning, we tested the acuity of the subjects with the Freiburg Visual Acuity and Contrast Test (FrACT), which revealed all subjects had normal or corrected-to-normal vision (LogMar = -0.10 ± 0.12 decVA = 1.33 ± 0.33).
+All subjects but one reported being right-handed as measured with the Edinburgh handedness Questionnaire (84.61 ± 39.62; Oldfield, 1971).

 ## Stimulus presentation

-Each subject performed the main experiment as well as a functional localiser to delineate the face-specialised voxels in the ventral pathway at the individual level.
-For both the localiser and main experiment, the stimuli were presented with PsychoPy v3.2.4 on an NNL LCD Monitor (32-inch, 1920 x 1080 pixels, 698.40 x 392.85 mm, refresh rate = 60 Hz) situated at the end of the scanner bore.
+The stimuli were presented with PsychoPy v3.2.4 on an NNL LCD Monitor (32-inch, 1920 x 1080 pixels, 698.40 x 392.85 mm, refresh rate = 60 Hz)
+situated at the end of the scanner bore.
 Subjects viewed the stimuli via a mirror attached to the head-coil, at a viewing distance of 175cm.

 ## Retinotopic stimuli and procedure